RafalJimi/spotify-app-example/README.md

 • account login created during registration or login via gmail,<br />
 • possibility of creating own playlists by user, renaming playlists, adding and removing tracks from playlists, deleting playlists,<br />
 • adding and removing tracks from favorites,<br />
-• searching tracks by genre, album or artist.<br />
+• searching tracks by term, album or artist.<br />
 <br />

 ## Technologies and libraries